 Barley has been a vital ingredient in Arab medicine dating back to the Messenger as well as an important part of his own and his followers’ diet.

 Importance of Digestion

 A pillar in al-Tibb al-Nabawi is that illness can be related to diet and digestion.
 The Messenger laid special importance on position while eating as well as going to the toilet.
 He emphasized the importance of oral hygiene and exercise.

-The ‘stomach’ mentioned in the saying of the Prophet quoted earlier is generally understood to refer to the whole digestive system.
+The ‘stomach’ mentioned in some of the sayings of the Prophet is generally understood to refer to the whole digestive system.
 We are being told to keep our whole body in order.
 Looking carefully after our diet and digestion means looking after our whole body and ultimately our minds and inner selves.

 Optimum digestion means optimum health.
 Digestion begins with the mouth and the teeth.
 Food is broken down by chewing and is moistened with saliva which stimulates the rest of the digestive process.
 It is then swallowed as holus.
 This should take a few minutes.

 Problems associated with this process include the interaction of bacteria and sugar or other carbohydrates.
 This breaks down the protective enamel and causes tooth decay.
 We are told to use siwak, a simple tooth stick, when we make ritual ablution.
 It is said to be purifying for the mouth, pleasing to the Lord and it makes the devil angry.